EphemeralElixir/Unplanned/README.md

 #### Database Code

 This application is not database-heavy
-- The schema is userID (unique), name, image (the url used to render picture), phone number, and bio.
+- The schema is userID (unique), name, image url, email, and bio.
 - The controller has three functions:
   1. Create and store a new user to the database
-  1. Update an existing user's bio and phone number if they decide to change it
+  1. Update an existing user's bio if they decide to change it
   1. Check for an existing user in the DB to see it needs to create and save a new one or retrieve

 ## Testing

-Current scope is small - Feel free to add testing across the stack.
+The current scope of testing is small.
+Feel free to add testing across the stack.
 Bless your heart if you can add testing for the front-end using React Test Utilities/Addons and React JSDOM.

 Make sure mongod and nodemon is running, and then run the following code inside terminal: